codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-08-hv8.md

 ./your_program.sh
 ```

-It will add multiple locations with random co-ordinates using the `GEOADD` command.
+It will add multiple locations with random coordinates using the `GEOADD` command.

 ```
+$ redis-cli
 > GEOADD test 0 0 "center"
 > GEOADD test 0.5 0 "east"
 > GEOADD test -0.5 0 "west"